 Prior to Procedure

-- Bring a book or an activity that you can do in the chamber.
+- A book or activity to do in the chamber

 Description of the Procedure

 You will lie down on a padded table, which slides into a tube.
 This is called a single-person chamber.
 In some cases, the chamber may be large, holding more than a dozen people.

 A technician will slowly pressurize the chamber with 100% oxygen.
 You will be able to talk to this person.